zbeekman/TheodoreVonKarmanTheGreyt/CareInstructions.md

 usually indicates he needs to go out to prevent an accident.)
 If he is refusing to go out, you can bribe him with roast beef to get him out of bed.
 He has been pretty stubborn recently, so bribery may be required.
 Please put his collar and leash on before giving him any bribe.
+Expect 2-3 solid deposits per walk.

-**CORN UPDATE (foot problem/condition)**: We alwys feel like we're playing wack-a-mole with his corns.
+**CORN UPDATE (foot problem/condition)**: We always feel like we're playing wack-a-mole with his corns.
 Theo has a corn on his front right and back right paws.
-His front paw is bothering him the most.
+Currently, his front paw is bothering him the most.
 Unfortunately there's not a lot that can be done, other than trying to plan walks on routes with smoother pavement and grass.
 We apply a topical cream which helps too, but progress is slow.

 ## :sparkles: About Theo :sparkles:
-Theo is a red-fawn male (neuter) greyhound, weighing about 80 lbs, born on Jan 8, 2010.
+Theo is a red-fawn male (neutered) greyhound, weighing about 80 lbs, born on Jan 8, 2010.
 He raced in Pima County AZ.
 He's a genius (kinda) a gentleman about town and a lovey dovey. :heart: